dotnet/csharpstandard/standard/attributes.md

 > {
 >     ...
 > }
-> ```
 >
-> defines an attribute class named `SimpleAttribute` that can be placed on *class_declaration*s and *interface_declaration*s only.
-The example
->
-> ```csharp
 > [Simple] class Class1 {...}
 > [Simple] interface Interface1 {...}
 > ```
 >
-> shows several uses of the `Simple` attribute.
-Although this attribute is defined with the name `SimpleAttribute`, when this attribute is used, the `Attribute` suffix may be omitted, resulting in the short name `Simple`.
+> Although this attribute is defined with the name `SimpleAttribute`, when this attribute is used, the `Attribute` suffix may be omitted, resulting in the short name `Simple`.
 Thus, the example above is semantically equivalent to the following
 >
 > ```csharp
 > [SimpleAttribute] class Class1 {...}